faasm/faasm/docs/local_dev.md

 All scripted CMake builds also use Ninja, so it's safest to use that too.

-If you want to use the sgx-wamr implementation, then you have to install nasm
+If you want to use the sgx-wamr implementation, then you have to install nasm:

 ```
 sudo apt-get install nasm
 ```